New European Championship Wrestling: History

 In 2009 NEW was founded by Alex Wright, former WCW World Cruiserweight Champion, WCW World TV Champion and WCW World Tag Team Champion.
 NEW is a professional platform for trainees of his training center "The Wright Stuff", rookies as well as internationally experienced and established wrestlers.
-The first professional event was "Hoch Explosiv" on October 3rd, 2009, and it was sold out with around 500 spectators.
+The first professional event was "Hoch Explosiv" on 3 October 2009, and it was sold out with around 500 spectators.
 Most of the events have recurring topics and names like Hoch Explosiv, EXTREME, Deadline, etc. The monthly events take place in the hall NEW HotSpot.
 As of December 2019, there are no events scheduled in the HotSpot anymore, a tour is being planned.
 The NEW regularly records their events and broadcasts them on Vimeo on-demand, YouTube, live from the hall, and publishes them on DVD.
 Since 3 June 2016, the NEW shows are also broadcast on TV FightBox.

 The Wright Stuff - Pro Wrestling School

 Alex Wright, second generation wrestler, founded the training centre "The Wright Stuff" - Pro Wrestling School in 2007.
-Many of his trainees had their in ring debut in the NEW and now compete on regular basis in other international leagues, like Adrian Severe who is currently signed to WWE under the name Giovanni Vinci.
+Many of his trainees had their in ring debut in the NEW and now compete on regular basis in other international leagues, like Adrian Severe who wrestled in WWE under the name Giovanni Vinci.
 Others are Hakeem Wakuur, Juvenile X, T-K-O and V.I.P.
 The training centre "The Wright Stuff" is known for regular training, high-impact seminars at weekends and special training sessions in singles session and group-training.
 The wrestling school offers 2 wrestling rings.